suquamish/isp-monitor/README.md

 # isp-monitor
-A friend needs to prove his ISP wasn't delivering what they said they would.
+A friend needs to prove his ISP isn't delivering what they said they would.
 I had a Pi Zero, an ethernet dongle, and three pork bao...

 There are better versions of this that run on higher end hardware.
 Jeff Geerling has a fantastic blog/vlog on this exact topic: https://www.jeffgeerling.com/blog/2021/monitor-your-internet-raspberry-pi

 This is a different situation.
 There are no Raspberry Pi 3/4 to be had in 2022.
 What I had was is a single Raspberry Pi Zero (not even a Zero W!), and an ethernet dongle.
 So, with a full family, and a baby on the way, my time was limited to one lunch on a random Saturday...

-So this is a rough draft of what I came up with so my friend could keep track of his internet performance and show his rural ISP that they weren't delivering what they promised.
-I'll refine it over time.
+So this is a rough draft of what I came up with so my friend could keep track of internet performance and show the rural ISP that they weren't delivering what they promised.

-## Caveat
-I did say this is a rough draft, right?
-Mostly this just intended to make what I cobbled together stored in a place where I could refine it.
-If it doesn't work, I'll try to help, but at the same time you *should* expect things to not work.
+I'll refine it over time...

 ## Installation